odino/stock-allocation/README.md

 # stock-allocation

-This is a simple program I use when investing, as it simply eases the task of how to split my investments.
+This is a program I use when investing, as it simply eases the task of how figuring out how to split my investments based on my overall strategy.

 ## Installation & usage